 - Located in Indiana Dunes National Park

 Mount Baldy is a dune on the move!
 This 120-foot tall dune first formed 4,000 years ago, but has been moving at an alarming pace in the last 100 or so years.
-From 1938 to 2008, it moved at average of 6.23 feet per year.
+From 1938 to 2008, it moved at an average of 6.23 feet per year.

 You can see that the dune has covered trees and is getting very close to the parking lot.
 The park service is hard at work in restoring the dune and slowing it’s movement through efforts such as re-vegetation and installing wind breaks.